sookee/rconteam/README.md

 There are:

 rconteam_policy      = "LIFO" | "SKILL" // SKILL is not yet implemented
 rconteam_enforcing   = 1 | 0            // 1 -> force team change using !putteam
+rconteam_ignore_bots = 0 | 1            // don't count bots at all